nfrontero20/satellites/README.md

 exceptional increase in satellites launched for communications purposes.
 Among satellites used for communication, there seems to be a parabolic relationship between their eccentricity and period length.

+making a test edit so that I can commit a file when making my action.